-- 3.2.47 The service did demonstrate relatively low operating costs, including compared to other DRT services18; however, it ultimately ended in 2005, largely due to lack of demand.
-Reasons for this were not fully evidenced, although it is likely that this was in part due to the high frequency of standard public transport options operating between Dunfermline and Edinburgh which would have competed heavily with the service.
-For example, bus and rail Park and Ride options available in Dunfermline and at Ferrytoll, to Edinburgh, may have offered notable competition for those with access to a car. - 3.2.48 Fares may also have played some part, with the DRT service, initially costing £4 for a single trip (initial offerings of group discounts were removed within the first 3 months), compared to bus and rail costing £2.85 and £3.40 respectively.
+- operating between Dunfermline and Edinburgh which would have competed heavily with the service.
+For example, bus and rail Park and Ride options available in Dunfermline and at Ferrytoll, to Edinburgh, may have offered notable competition for those with access to a car. - some part, with the DRT service, initially costing £4 for a single trip (initial offerings of group discounts were removed within the first 3 months), compared to bus and rail costing £2.85 and £3.40 respectively.
 The price was increased to £5 in May 2004.